GrzegorzKrug/CNC_MillingCalculations/README.md

-# CNC Milling tool engagment
+# CNC Milling tool engagement
 During milling cutter spins and moves forward.
 This project assumes to use Helix cutter with <2, 4> blades.